carbon-language/carbon-lang/docs/design/generics/details.md

 `like f64` with a parameter that ranges over types that can be implicitly converted to `f64`, equivalent to "implementation two".

-In general, each `like` adds one additional impl.
-There is always the impl with all of the `like` expressions replaced by their arguments with the definition supplied in the source code.
-In addition, for each `like` expression, there is an impl with it replaced by a new parameter.
-These additional impls will delegate to the main impl, which will trigger implicit conversions according to [Carbon's ordinary implicit conversion rules](/docs/design/expressions/implicit_conversions.md).
+In general, each `like` adds one additional parameterized implementation.
+There is always the impl defined with all of the `like` expressions replaced by their arguments with the definition supplied in the source code.
+In addition, for each `like` expression, there is an automatic `impl` definition with it replaced by a new parameter.
+These additional automatic implementations will delegate to the main impl, which will trigger implicit conversions according to [Carbon's ordinary implicit conversion rules](/docs/design/expressions/implicit_conversions.md).
 In this example, there are two uses of `like`, producing three implementations